Bringing together leaders and fostering belonging

 The program is designed to be relational and encourages individuals to share personal stories and demonstrate vulnerability during the program.
 With that in mind, we intentionally plan for all sessions to be held in person.

 Yes.
-Due to the relational nature and foundation of building trust within the cohort, it is expected that Fellows participate in all class sessions.
+Due to the relational nature and foundation of building trust within the cohort, it is expected that Fellows will participate in all class sessions.
 If you plan to apply, we suggest you hold the session dates on your calendar now in case you are selected.